malgorithms/toffee/README.md

 Does it support partials?
 -------------------------
-Yes.
+Voila, yes.
 In Express 2.0, Express is responsible for partials.
 In Express 3.0, Toffee defines the `partial` function, and it works as you'd expect.

 ```html